-We provide our services primarily in connection with significant or complex transactions, disputes, or other matters that are usually adversarial or that involve sensitive client information.
-Our engagement by a client may preclude us from accepting engagements with the client's competitors or adversaries because of conflicts between their business interests or positions on disputed issues or other reasons.
+Potential conflicts of interests may preclude us from accepting some engagements adversaries because of conflicts between their business interests or positions on disputed issues or other reasons.
 Accordingly, the nature of our business limits the number of both potential clients and potential engagements.
 Moreover, in many industries in which we provide consulting services, such as in the telecommunications industry, there has been a continuing trend toward business consolidations and strategic alliances.
 These consolidations and alliances reduce the number of potential clients for our services and increase the chances that we will be unable to continue some of our ongoing engagements or accept new engagements as a result of conflicts of interests.